 An influenza pandemic, often called 'Pan Flu', happens when a new influenza virus emerges and spreads round the world. ('Pandemic' is the name given to the worldwide spread of a new disease).

-Because the particular strain of influenza is new, most people will not have immunity to it, which means that very large numbers of people are likely to become infected across many countries in a relatively short space of time.
-Sometimes millions of people may become ill in just a few weeks.
-A Pan Flu outbreak will also cause more serious symptoms than seasonal flu (the kind of flu that affects many people every winter) in anyone who catches it.
+Because the particular strain of influenza is new, most people will not have immunity to it, which means that large numbers of people may become infected across many countries in a relatively short space of time.
+It is possible that millions of people might become ill in just a few weeks.
+A pan flu outbreak is also likely to cause more serious symptoms than seasonal flu (the kind of flu that affects many people every winter) in anyone who catches it.

 Look after yourself in winter: